 Staff members have served on a number of public commissions, including Connecticut’s Stem Cell Research Advisory Board, and state planning committees on Tissue Banking and on Public Health Preparedness.
 We are also involved with the work of Yale-New Haven Hospital’s ethics committees and Yale University’s IRBs.

-In recent years, major funding for the Center’s activities has come from the Patrick and Catherine Weldon Donaghue Medical Research Foundation, PepsiCo, the Esther A. and Joseph Klingenstein Fund, the Robert Wood Johnson Foundation, the Center for Humans and Nature, the New Haven Community Foundation, and Jerome Medalie.
+The Center has enjoyed support, in the past, from the Patrick and Catherine Weldon Donaghue Medical Research Foundation, PepsiCo, the Esther A. and Joseph Klingenstein Fund, the Robert Wood Johnson Foundation, the Center for Humans and Nature, and Jerome Medalie.
+We are currently supported by the New Haven Community Foundation, the National Institute of Mental Health, Connecticut’s Department of Children and Families, and several anonymous donors.

 Welcome to our website!
 We hope you take some time to look around, and discover ways to participate yourself in the work of the Center.